polyhedralpress/project-polyhedral/polyhedral/src/08-Combat.md

 If you are surprised, you can't move or take any action (including bonus actions and reactions) on or before your first turn in the combat.

+### Initiative
+As discussed in the section on [Game Structure](./07-PlayingTheGame.html#initiative-order), initiative is what determines the order of action in the scene, and that includes combat.

+Every participant makes an Agility check to determine where in the order of initiative their turn will fall.
+The players roll for each of their characters and any creature they control while the storyteller makes the Agility check for the non-player characters and creatures.
+Usually the storyteller will roll for groups of identical creatures, such that each member of the group acts at the same time, but it is up to the storyteller to decide how they will roll initiative.

+In the event that two or more creatures are tied for the same initiative, you can choose how to resolve it, here are a few approaches you might take, you can also mix approaches:

+- Creatures with the highest Agility act first.
+- Participants that are tied each roll another Agility check, with the highest roll going first among the tied creatures.
+- Player-controlled characters have priority over storyteller-controlled creatures
+- Players decide the order among one another if multiple player-controlled characters have same initiatives.
+Similarly, if multiple storyteller-controlled creatures have the same initiative, the storyteller decides the order for those creatures.